hashierholmes/User-Auth-System-With-JSON/README.md

 # World // Zero - Auto Farm

-This Auto Farm Script includes the following features:
+This Challenge Tower Script includes the following features:

-### Auto Mobs (F1)
+### Auto Mobs
-Automatically teleports to behind the mobs within a 5 studs.
+Automatically teleports to behind the mobs within a 25 studs.

-### Auto Click (F2)
+### Auto Attack
-Automatically activates passive attacks.
+Automatically activates passive attacks, R, and F skills.

+### Auto Collect Drops
+Automatically drops from mobs including golds and battlepass points.

+### Auto Next Floor
+Automatically teleport to next floor.

-### Auto E, R, F (F3, F4, F5)
+### Auto Boss Arena
-Automatically activates skills (E, R, and F).
+Automatically touches the boss arena white barrier.

 ## NOTE:
-It automatically stop activates the Auto Click, Auto E, R and F when the mobs are cleared.
+It automatically stop activates the Auto Attack when the mobs are cleared and automatically collect drops and teleport to next floor or touches boss arena white barrier if toggled.